sunlace/swift-syntax-simplified/README.md

 ## Contributing

 This library is incomplete, and contributions are welcome!
-We are actively reviewing PRs, and I will merge any that:
+We are actively reviewing PRs, and will merge any that:
 - adds new methods making the improvements described in the Philosphy section
 - fixes issues in the existing code

-If you have an idea for other improvements or other changes to the Philosphy section, all ideas are welcome.
-However, consistency across the API is our top concern, so any changes to the Philosphy section must be accompanied by matching updates to all existing code and a new major version number (as appropriate).
+If you have ideas for other improvements, please open an issue or a PR.
+However, consistency across the API is our top concern, so any architectural changes should include equivalent changes to all existing code and, if appropriate, a new major version number.